Rules for the 16th International Edvard Grieg Piano Competition

 • The Orchestra/Competition will decide the actual playing order of the three candidates in the Final due to programmatical reasons.
 If there are two finalists who have been selected to perform the Grieg Concerto, there will be an extra drawing to decide the playing order of these two finalists.

-The Jury assesses the interpretations of each competitor on the basis of the Jury Rules (that will be published prior to the competition).
+The Jury assesses the interpretations of each competitor on the basis of the Jury Rules.
 The Jury awards main prizes and special prizes.
 In addition, an Audience Prize and an Orchestra's Prize will be awarded in the Final Round of the Competition.

 The finalists will be awarded the following main prizes: